moraxh/MyPortfolio/src/content/projects/GuionApp.md

 description: A business web application designed to manage a radio news station, overseeing and supervising employee activities using WordPress and Facebook APIs.
 It also includes the management of a Facebook page for process automation.
 tech:
   - laravel
-  - bootstrap
+  - php
   - jquery
   - firebase
-  - php
+  - bootstrap
   - html
+  - css
   - javascript
-  - css
 isProfessional: true
+thumbnail: GuionApp/thumbnail.png
 ---
 Guion App